JetBrains/TeamCity.ServiceMessages/README.md

 Install:
 ========

-Use NuGet to download [latest version of the library](https://www.nuget.org/packages/TeamCity.ServiceMessages/ ).
+Use NuGet to download [the latest version of the library](https://www.nuget.org/packages/TeamCity.ServiceMessages/ ).

 	NuGet Install TeamCity.ServiceMessages